dotlang/language/doc/RFE.md

 ```
 It is compatible with `|nothing` notation.
 We `//` with inferred type within function decl. so no confusion about when this should happen.
 we are re-using union type concept and optional argument concept. so more orth.
+But OTOH, if we use the new `//$` notation:
+A. `check = fn(data: T, S: type, f: int|nothing, T: type//$)`
+B. `check = fn(data: T//$, S: type, f:int|nothing, T: type|nothing)`
+`//`is not applicable to types but we are using it.
+B. `//` is allowed for types too but with same semantic: if it is nothing, then use right side of `//`
+What if we really want to have generic with nothing type? then we pass other parameters accordingly so that compiler will infer nothing.
+so `T//$` will become `T//nothing` which will become `nothing//nothing` which will become `nothing`.
+But, what is the difference between `type//$` and `T//$`?
+the first one, `type` is not nothing.
+It is completely different thing.
+And this can be source of confusion.
+what we mean by `type//$` is if type is missing then infer.
+But missing type is only acceptable if argument is optional which is `|nothing`.
+So I think B is more compatible with other rules and concepts that we have.
+`check = fn(data: T//$, S: type, f:int|nothing, T: type|nothing)`
+`push = fn(data: T//$, stack: Stack(T//$), T: type|nothing -> Stack(T//$)){...}`
+We have to use `T//$` everywhere and when calling push:
+`result = push(10, int_stack)`
+can we simplify and eliminate need to use `T//$` multiple times?
+`push = fn(data: S, stack: Stack(S), S: T//$|nothing, T: type|nothing -> Stack(T//$)){...}`
+it will be a bit confusing and counter intuitive.
+and maybe wrong: What does `S: T//$|nothing` mean? is T an argument?
+If so, how can caller provide a value for it?
+It is an argument of type `T`.
+If S is missing value, it will be inferred. no. too confusing.
+`check = fn(data: T//$, S: type, f:int|nothing, T: type|nothing)`
+`push = fn(data: T//$, stack: Stack(T//$), T: type|nothing -> Stack(T//$)){...}`
+So, proposal:
+1. When defining a function, you can use `type|nothing` to indicate an optional generic type.
+2. When using an optional generic type, you can say if that is missing, you want compiler to infer appropriate type.
+3. So you should use `T//$` to indicate if T (an optional generic type) was missing, then compiler should infer type.
+can we then remove `$` notation alltogether? why not use convention?
+optional generic type arguments will be implied by compiler.
+`push = fn(data: T, stack: Stack(T), T: type|nothing -> Stack(T)){...}`
+Now if we explicitly pass `nothing` as T it is fine.
+But if we omit that, compiler will infer.
+We don't need to write `S = T // $`.
+Just add a simple rule:
+- Optional generic type arguments will be infered using compiler if not specified.
+So the concept of optional argumetns was one arrow for two targets:
+- Make it easier to have optional arguments
+- Provide generic type inference